ioccc-src/mkiocccentry/soup/README.md

 **NOTE**: you do **NOT** need a copy of this repo installed in order to use this toolkit as we have a clone of it here.
 It is even possible that there are divergences as once this repo is in a code freeze state, unless a critical bug is fixed, any changes in the repo will not be synced to this repo.
+In fact, even if you do install the code from that repo, compiling the code in this repo will **NOT** use that copy!

 You do **NOT** need to install this in order to compile this toolkit!